WilliamBautista/Text-Descrambler/README.md

-# Encrypting_fille_writer
+# Encrypting File Writer

-This was a project that I wanted create so I can to brush up my skills in Java and use some packages that I was interested in.
+This project was created as a way to add a extra layer of secuirty when accessing doucments such as .txt by encyrpting the file and all of its contents inside of it.

-# Functions
+## Functions
-1.
+*
+*
+*